Hungary national football team: 1960s

 In 1960, Hungary entered the Olympics held in Rome and was drawn into Group D with France, Peru and India.
 Hungary finished top of the group after winning all matches by a combined goal difference of +12.
-In the semi-finals, they lost to Denmark 0–2, but beat Italy in the bronze medal match 2–1 thanks to a goals from Orosz and Dunai.
+In the semi-finals, they lost to Denmark 0–2, but beat Italy in the bronze medal match 2–1 thanks to a goals from Orosz,Dunai and Armin.

 Hungary qualified for the 1962 World Cup, held in Chile.
 On 31 May 1962, in the first group match, Hungary beat England 2–1 thanks to goals scored by Lajos Tichy and Flórián Albert at El Teniente stadium in Rancagua.
 The second match on 3 June was even more convincing against Bulgaria; the match was won 6–1 in Rancagua.
 The last group match was against Argentina and it was a goalless draw.
 Hungary qualified for the quarter-finals by gaining five points and winning the group.
 In the quarter-finals, however, Hungary was eliminated by Czechoslovakia by 1–0 at El Teniente.

 In 1964, Hungary again qualified for the 1964 Olympics held in Tokyo and was drawn into Group B with defending champions Yugoslavia, Morocco and North Korea, the latter withdrawing.
 In their first match against Morocco, Hungary won 6–0 with all six goals scored by Ferenc Bene.
 In their second match, Hungary won narrowly (6–5) against Yugoslavia and advanced into the next round along with runners-up Yugoslavia.
 In the quarter-finals, Hungary beat Romania 2–0 with goals from Csernai.
 In the semi-finals, they beat United Arab Republic (Egypt) 6–0 with four goals from Bene and two from Komora.
 In the final, Hungary beat Czechoslovakia 2–1 thanks from an own goal by Weiss and a goal by Bene, winning their second gold medal.